 I took on crappy jobs and partied a lot on the weekends.
 Actually, not just during the weekends, but during the week too!
 I was living free and careless!
 I was young and vibrant!
 I was probably gaining 1kg a month but hey, at least I had breasts for the first time in my life!

 Around this time I decided I no longer needed the anti-depressants as I was feeling pretty good.
-I also had just met my boyfriend (who I would later marry) just before I turned 19 and life was great.
+I also had just met a handsome boy just before I turned 19 (who would become my husband one day, 7 years later, but that’s another story!) and life was great.
 I was growing into my curves and no longer looked awkwardly chubby.

 Not long after we met, my husband sustained a knee injury and started the process of being discharged from the Army.
 In the early months of 2003 he entered the final stages of discharge and was told he had to stay near the base in Darwin at all times.
 The final stage could take up to 6 months before he was finally discharged so I had a big decision to make.
 Should I stay in Sydney, in my crappy job, sharing a room with my young cousin because I no longer lived at home and wait for him?
 Or should I pack up everything and move to sunny Darwin for 6 months?
 The choice was easy to make.